Last modified: March 22, 2022

 - The rpm.versions system does not update unmanaged packages.
 These packages require manual upgrades and maintenance.

 - If you upgrade a server with unmanaged FTP targets, problems may occur in cPanel’s FTP-related interfaces.
 For more information, read our How to Restore Missing FTP Interfaces in cPanel documentation.

 - Unmanaged package targets may become upgrade blockers for a future version of cPanel & WHM.

-For more information, read our How to Set or Unset RPM Management documentation.
+For more information, read our How to Set or Unset Package Management documentation.

 The packages that cPanel, L.L.C. provided prior to the implementation of the rpm.versions system are now legacy packages.
 The settings in the

 - The system stores these settings in the

 Configuration file settings